Smyrnium olusatrum: Uses

-Alexanders was once highly valued in northern Europe as an early vegetable: one of the few fresh plants that can be eaten in February or March.
+The plant is best collected before the flowers open and the stems can be cooked like asparagus.
+It was once highly valued in northern Europe as an early vegetable: one of the few fresh plants that can be eaten in February or March.
 In the west of Britain, it had a reputation amongst sailors of "clearing the blood" and curing scurvy, and in Dorset it was known as "helrut", which is possibly a corruption of "heal root".
 The seeds have also been used as a cure for scurvy.

 One 17th century text describes young shoots used in salads or a "vernal pottage" and an early 18th century recipe recorded by Caleb Threlkeld for Irish Lenten Potage includes alexanders, watercress and nettles.
 In Turkey, where it is known as Baldiran or Göret, the young shoots and leaves are cooked and eaten with yoghurt, or eaten fresh as a salad, while the roots are also eaten, either cooked or fresh.
 These are considered to be the best part, and are dug up during the winter, when the tubers are most fleshy, although foragers in Britain often overlook them, as it is illegal to uproot wild plants.

 The young foliage is intermediate in flavor between celery and parsley and the seeds have an acrid, peppery taste.
 It fell out of favour in the 18th century after celery started being mass produced to replace wild herbs and vegetables.
 It is not commonly used as a food product in the modern era, but has found some renewed use in exotic "foraged" food recipes and restaurants.
 It is also fed to livestock.

 Rev. John Skinner reported that bundles of alexanders stalks from Steep Holm were used for fuel in the 19th century.

 Although many authors claim that alexanders seeds smell of myrrh (presumably because of the name, Smyrnium) there are no documented reports of it being used as that.
 Studies have identified numerous aromatic compounds in various parts of the plant, but none is currently extracted for commercial purposes.